 In addition, David has a strong track record working on restructurings and business acquisitions, including cross-border public tender offers, exchange offers and mergers.
 He assists with liability management transactions, including debt tenders, consent solicitations and open market purchases.

-Recognized within the industry as an authority on capital markets matters, David's opinion is frequently sought by the media regarding companies' issues with the US Securities and Exchange Commission SEC.
+Recognized within the industry as an authority on capital markets matters, David's opinion is frequently sought by the media regarding companies' issues with the US Securities and Exchange Commission.

-David represented Hess Corporation, a leading global independent energy company engaged in exploration and production, in an SEC-registered public offering of US$300 million principal amount of notes.
+Representation of Hess Corporation, a leading global independent energy company engaged in exploration and production, in an SEC-registered public offering of US$1.25 billion notes and its tender offer;

 Representation of a group of banks and private equity funds, including affiliates of Canyon Partners, LLC, Centerbridge Partners, L.P., and Davidson Kempner Capital Management LP, who were supporting holders in connection with the rehabilitation of the segregated account of Ambac Assurance Corporation (AAC), a Wisconsin stock insurance corporation and a subsidiary of Ambac Financial Group, Inc., which resulted in the restructuring of approximately US$5.1 billion of debt; and